As corruption in Thailand not only doesn’t improve but gets worse, the 2011 Corruption Perception Index (CPI) is proving that point.

-Transparency Thailand Secretary-General (don’t you love that odd title?)
-Juree Vichit-Vadakan said Thailand is now in the same position as Columbia, El Salvador, Greece, Morocco and Peru, which have always been known as some of the world’s most corrupt countries.
+Transparency Thailand Secretary-General Juree Vichit-Vadakan said Thailand is now in the same position as Columbia, El Salvador, Greece, Morocco and Peru, which have always been known as some of the world’s most corrupt countries.

-As for the top of the list, New Zealand came in first as the world’s least-corrupt country, followed by Denmark, and Finland (not surprising, as they’re all successful, developed countries and, to become that, you simply can’t be corrupt).
+As for the top of the list, New Zealand came in first as the world’s least-corrupt country, followed by Denmark, and Finland (not surprising, as they are all successful, developed countries and, to become that, you must have dealt with corruption).
 North Korea and Somalia were dead last with zero points each.

 In fact, don’t be surprised if, in the 2012 Corruption Perception Index Thailand has fallen even lower.